-The actual bass goodness of Virtual Bassist ROWDY - the audio content - is packed into a so-called blob file named VB-ROWDY.blob which is about 4.01 GB big.
+The actual bass goodness of Virtual Bassist SLAP - the audio content - is packed into a so-called blob file named VB-SLAP.blob which is about 8 GB big.

 You can keep the blob file anywhere you like (e.g. on a separate content drive).

 During standard installation, it will be put into the following locations on your system drive:

-OS X /Library/Application Support/UJAM/VB-ROWDY Windows C:\ProgramData\UJAM\VB-ROWDY
+/Library/Application Support/UJAM/VB- SLAP

+Windows C:\ProgramData\UJAM\VB- SLAP

 (assuming your system drive is C)

-Installing to a different drive on OS X
+Installing to a Different Drive on macOS

-If you wish to install the blob file onto a separate drive, you can set a different content installation folder in the installer.
+If you wish to install the blob files to a custom folder on your local drive, you can set a different content installation folder in the installer.

-- Open the installer and follow the procedure to step "Installation Type" - Click "VB ROWDY Content" to select it as shown in the image below and follow the instructions in the installer.
+- Open the installer and follow the procedure to step "Installation Type" - Click the "VB SLAP" folder next to Package Name 'Blob' to select it - as shown in the image below - and follow the instructions in the installer.

-OS X Installer - Change Content Location
+macOS Installer - Change Content Location

-Installing to a different drive on Windows
+Installing to a Different Drive on Windows